-- 1. When both parents are in the Experimental Register. - 2.
-When one parent is in the Experimental Register and the other parent is in the Purebred or American Register. - When both parents are in the same Purebred or American Register, but the offspring is not eligible for entrance in the Purebred or American Register because it does not conform to the breed standards. - 4.
-When one parent is in one Purebred or American Register and the other parent is in a different Purebred or American Register. - 5.
-When a doe is in the Purebred, American, or Experimental Register and she has been exposed during the heat period to more than one buck in the Purebred, American, or Experimental Register, either naturally or artificially, the progeny may be registered in the Experimental Register under the following rules: (1) The application must include the name and registration number of each possible sire and (2) The letter designation of his breed shall appear in the appropriate place on the registration certificate.
+- 1. When both parents are in the Experimental Register. - When one parent is in the Experimental Register and the other parent is in the Purebred or American Register. - When both parents are in the same Purebred or American Register, but the offspring is not eligible for entrance in the Purebred or American Register because it does not conform to the breed standards. - When one parent is in one Purebred or American Register and the other parent is in a different Purebred or American Register. - 5.
+When a doe is in the Purebred, American, or Experimental Register and she has been exposed during the heat period to more than one buck in the Purebred, American, or Experimental Register, either naturally or artificially, the resulting progeny must only be eligible for the Experimental herd book, providing they otherwise meet the requirements of the Experimental herd book, unless parental verification through DNA has been completed.